 We thought it would be as laid back as the previous city but we were terribly mistaken.
 Crowds flock to the city’s main tourist destinations but you can always find pockets of quiet and calm if you prefer that.

-This was one of the performances we saw on our first night.
+An unexpected treat for us was the free nightly performances at the piazza below our apartment.
+This was one of the performances we saw on our first night:

 I actually don’t know how to tell this story because of all the things we’ve done so I’ll try my best to put some order.